-I had one for whom it worked and still works.
+I had one person for whom it worked and still works.
 Taking and keeping her on the level where she clawed up herself to.
-If she wanted to go higher, the declaration has to be bigger.
+If she wanted to go higher, the declaration would have to be bigger.
 So far she hasn’t been ready for that.

 The rest: no. No passion, no courage, no energy.